teacheredu-euniwell/oer-diversity-inclusion/README.md

 It is also differentiated from "mainstreaming", in which students with disabilities belong to special education classes but "visit" general education classes to engage in educational and social activities with their same-age general education peers (Halvorsen & Neary, 2001[^2]; Sailor, 1991[^3]).

 Unlike integrated or mainstreamed students, students who receive inclusive educational services are members of the general education classroom community.
 According to Halvorsen and Neary (2001)[^2], “the single most identifiable characteristic of inclusive education is membership.
-Students who happen to have disabilities are seen first as kids who are a natural part of the school and the age appropriate general education classroom they attend” (Hunt & McDonnall, 2007, S. 270)[^4]
+Students who happen to have disabilities are seen first as kids who are a natural part of the school and the age appropriate general education classroom they attend” (Hunt & McDonnall, 2007, p.270)[^4]

 Interactive Reflection on Inclusive Settings in the Classroom
 ---